shenwei356/LexicMap/docs/content/tutorials/search.md

     - More is better as LexicMap is a CPU-intensive software.
 It uses all CPUs by default (`-j/--threads`).
 - **RAM**
     - More RAM (> 16 GB) is preferred.
 The memory usage in searching is mainly related to:
+        - The number and length of query sequences.
         - The number of matched genomes and sequences.
-        - The length of query sequences.
         - Similarities between query and target sequences.
         - The number of threads.
 It uses all CPUs by default (`-j/--threads`).
 - **Disk**